 Mechanical and Electrical Performance, at elevated service temperatures

 In many electrical devices, such as generators and high performance motors, the operating temperature is a significant design consideration.
 Norplex-Micarta’s thermoset composite materials are not only good insulators, they are mechanically strong and have high stiffness.
+They are excellent high temperature insulation materials.

 Traditionally, insulation systems have a temperature index rating.
 Norplex-Micarta supplies materials to class B, F, and H requirements.